cashubtc/nuts/XX.md

 for conventional anyone-can-spend proofs.
 This also requires paying fees.
 These outputs are also in the same keyset as the funding token.

-The method for constructing the determistic outputs is described in more detail later in this document.
+The method for constructing the deterministic outputs is described in more detail later in this document.
 For now, we focus on the fees.
 Consider a function `deterministic_value_after_fees(x)` which constructs the deterministic outputs with _nominal_ value `x` and then substracts the fees that would